 Perfect for our gluten-free friends, these pillowy meringue cookies add something different—not to mention elegant—to the Christmas tins.

 The intricate patterns make these cookies look complicated.
 Still, they’re as easy as can be—you can make patterns with an embossing mat, a lace doily, an embossed glass, or a decorative rolling pin.
 Simply roll over or press to imprint the dough, and voila!

 These cookies seem to have multiple personalities as there are numerous names for this cookie — Russian Tea Cake, Polvorones, Mexican Wedding Cakes, Snowballs — are any indication.

 But no matter what you call them, we can agree that a great Mexican wedding cookie is crumbly, buttery, and nutty.
-Make them with almonds or pecans or walnuts but make sure these make it on your cookie platter.
+Here they’re made with the non-traditional choice of hazelnuts but make them with almonds or pecans or walnuts for something more standard.
+Just make sure these make it on your holiday cookie platter.

 By the way, there’s another twist to the Mexican Wedding Cookies story in that not only are they known as polvorones, but also these classic vanilla-laced sugar cookies also go by that name.
 Here Kate shows you four ways to make these cookies including covered in sprinkles, vanilla spice, cocoa sugar, and thumbprint!

 Got a jam-packed holiday schedule?
 These chocolate confections are the epitome of quick and easy, with just three ingredients and less than 30 minutes of kitchen time required.

 Bedeck your cookie selection with these jewel-toned beauties.
 Different jam flavors are the perfect way to add color and variety with minimal effort.

 Cinnamon, coconut, and chocolate—could a cookie ask for anything more?
 How about being perfectly crisp, delicate, and oh-so-pretty?